 Check out the Nomadix Demo here:

 - Providing staff with ongoing training for updated branch designs, technology, or even just changing industry standards.
-(DBSI created a one-of-a-kind training program known as Delivery Defined specifically for FIs looking to shift from transactional to advisory.
+(DBSI created a one-of-a-kind training program known as Delivery Defined specifically for FIs looking to shift from transactional to the advisory.
 Check it out here!)

 Summing it all up

 Put simply, embracing digital transformation is essential for survival.
-And while the branch will without a doubt continue to have a place in banking for years down the road, if that branch is to be anywhere near the center of action, many will need to transform.
+And while the branch will without a doubt continue to have a place in banking for years down the road, if that branch is to be anywhere near the center of the action, many will need to transform.
 The 3 ideas above are a great start—but you should not stop there—because there are a ton of other things you can do.
 Ranging from a simple tech upgrade to a strategic remodel to a brand-new branch build, DBSI is ready to help you create a go-forward strategy for transforming in the digital age.

 Want to speak with a transformation strategist and make a plan for keeping your branches relevant in the digital age?
 We’re ready to talk!